Financial aid •

 American River College is a good choice for California students looking for a strong education at a low cost.
 Eligible students local to the school can wind up spending less than $16,000 a year while getting a great education.
 If you find the right financial aid, you can cover a lot of that cost without taking money out of your pocket.

 If you feel overwhelmed by this process, we’re here to help.
 With Mos, you can access the largest scholarship pool in America with just 1 application.
-We also make banking easy with a debit card you can use at 50,000+ ATMs.

 To get started, check out our website.